Dr Jo Saul is the leader of the ISLaND Lab and a Dorothy Hodgkin Research Fellow, funded by the Royal Society.

 View her Google Scholar profile here.

-She recently completed a MSc in Clinical Neurodevelopmental Sciences at Kings’ College London and prior to that worked for several years in the voluntary sector providing information, support and advocacy to parents, carers and young people with additional needs.
+She completed a MSc in Clinical Neurodevelopmental Sciences at Kings’ College London and prior to that worked for several years in the voluntary sector providing information, support and advocacy to parents, carers and young people with additional needs.

 Mollie also has a loved one with complex support needs and she is passionate about including non-speaking and minimially verbal people in research.
+She is also a current member of the steering group.

 We hope to grow the lab steadily over the next few years - head to Get involved to find out about potential opportunities to join us or collaborate.